VzxPLnHqr/sig-pow/README.md

    input for an `OP_CHECKLOCKTIMEVERIFY` calculation, is interesting.
 8. Calibrated appropriately, more work will unlock the output sooner.

+### Calibrating a Work-Lock
+Work-locks as described here are somewhat convoluted in practice, considering the reasonably simple thing they are trying to achieve.
+This is mostly due to some limits in the expressiveness of bitcoin script.
+Tis is not intended to be construed as a complaint about bitcoin per se, as there are many good reasons why bitcoin script is less expressive than other languages.
+Rather, working within bitcoin script is simply a design constraint which we try to workaround here when developing and calibrating a work-lock.

+#### Quantifying the Work

+##### A quick Proof of Work Refresher

+The most common use of PoW in bitcoin is visible in the (double) sha256 hash of a block header.
+There are some parameters included in the blockheader which verifying nodes unpack and use to verify a block.
+However, in essence, what they are actually doing is simply taking `y = sha256(sha256(block_header))`, interpreting `y` (a 32-byte = 256-bit vector) as a 256-bit number.
+Of course, there are many ways 256 bits can be interpreted as a number.
+Bitcoin takes a simple appraoch and treats the bits of `y` in sequence `bit_256,bit_255,bit_254,bit253,...bit3,bit2,bit1,bit0`.
+Each bit in the sequence is raised to its respective power of two, and the results are summed together.
+If `y` is less then another 256-bit number `t`, commonly called the target, which is encoded in the blockheader, then the block has met the proof of work requirement.
+Nodes can then move on and start verifying the other information which the blockheader committed to, such as transactions.

+Now, let us consider the above process in reverse.
+If we know `t`, and we are confident that the hash function `h(x) = sha256(sh256(x))`, is not "broken" and its outputs are (generally accpeted to be) uniformly distributed, then we can calculate the probability `p_t` that a chosen input `x` (the block header) will meet the proof of work requirement.
+This probability is `p_t = t / (2^k - 1)` where, for `h = sha256`, `k = 256`.

+With `p_t` in hand, we can then calculate the expected number of trials it should take somebody to find such an `x`.
+Because the trials are considered to be independent, this is modeled by the [Geometric Distribution](https://en.wikipedia.org/wiki/Geometric_distribution).
+The expected expected number of trials needed is `num_trials = 1 / p_t`.
+For small `p_t`,
+`num_trials` can be a very large number, so sometimes `log_2(num_trials)` is used instead.

+Here, instead of `log2(num_trials)` we like to instead calculate the Shannon entropy of the geometric distribution with parameter `p_t` and use this number as our definition of "work."
+Conveniently, the Shannon entropy gives a result in bits, and we can think about it, informally, as related to the logarithm of the "effective number of trials," which is not quite the same as "expected number of trials," but we will not dwell on that here.

+More importantly, by using the entropy as our proxy for calculating "work," we can define a function `w(p) = (-(1-p)*log2(1-p) - p*log2(p)) / p` to calculate the the "effective amount of work" (in bits) it takes, to flip a bias coin with probability `P(HEADS) = p` and `P(TAILS) = 1 - p`, until a heads is achieved.

+The double sha256 hash of a recent bitcoin block header has 76 zeroes as its most significant bits.
+Running the calculation here for that same block header gives, conveniently, a `p` which corresponds to a `w(p) = 76 bits`.
+Math is neat!

+##### What about non-uniform distributions, like lengths of ecdsa signatures?
+One advantage of viewing and calculating "work" in the way outlined above is that we can lift the concept into other distributions and yet still make (somewhat) reasonable comparisons across them.
+For example, while we know the work required to mine a recent bitcoin block is 76 bits of work.
+We can then ask, how short does an ecdsa signature need to be for us to have confidence that it took *at least 76 bits of work* to find such a signature?
+The details, with some other irrelevent calculations are outlined in [this worksheet](./ecdsa-sig-length-probability.worksheet.sc), but the answer is:

+> Finding a 61 byte (or smaller) ecdsa signature is equivalent to performing approximately 79.9 bits of work.
+> Finding a 62 byte signature (or smaller) is equivalent to 72.12 bits of work.

+The difference between these two signature lengths is approximately 8 bits, which is not terribly suprising, since there are 8 bits in a byte, and we know that the liklihood of signatures by length trails off exponentially as signatures get smaller.
+Nevertheless, this means that finding a 61 byte signature is much much much much harder than finding a 62 byte signature.
+This is what makes "calibrating" work locks hard and why, in order to be able to calibrate them at all, we end up introducing multiple signatures along with a mechanism to aggregate the results of the expected work, translated (in the case of a work-a-lot-tery), into a locktime constraint.

+In brief, "work," when calculated in the manner outlined here is not additive in the usual sense.
+Rather, work "accumulates" only in the cases where we can show that the output of one work calculation is used as the input to another work calculation.
+Sound familiar?
+This essentially defines a proof-of-work blockchain.
+For the blockchain, we can calculate the work for each block, and add them together to get a total amount of accumulated work.
+It may seem confusing, but we will write this as exponentiation.
+Two "works" `w1` and `w2` where the output of `w1` is included as input of `w2` can be written as `w2^w1 = w2 + w1`.
+The right hand side is the usual addition of real numbers.

+However, in situations where we cannot know that the work is performed sequentially, then we have to assume the work can be done in parallel.
+In such a circumstance, two "works" `w1` and `w2` are "combined" as follows: `w1*w2 = log2(2^w1 + 2^w2)`.
+The right hand side is the usual notion of logarithm, exponention, addition, etc.

+This paragraph serves as a reminder to the author and an aknowledgement to anybody who reads this far that the above will/should be significantly cleaned up and clarified!
+But we digress, and need to get back to coding...

 ## Status
 Pre-proof-of-concept (aka probably broken).
 Just some worksheets so far doing some preliminary number crunching and transaction constructing.